uphill-ai/NAS2019/README.md

 ### Setup (commands to enter are italicized)

-Basically, you'll need Python 3 and some data.
+Basically, you'll need Python 3 and some data (included here).
 You might also need Google Chrome.
 Operating system type and version shouldn't matter, as long as you can run a recent version of Python.

 You should have a recent processor and at least 8GB of RAM.